A brief history of the Srivijaya Empire, a maritime power based in Sumatra that controlled ancient Indonesia and the China-India trade routes.

 Meanwhile, Srivijaya had a strong relationship with Mataram, an inland culture based on Java.
-Mataram had more in common with mainland contemporaries, such as Dvaravati, in that they based their cultures on stable settlements and rice cultivations.
+Mataram had more in common with mainland contemporaries, such as Dvaravati and Funan, in that they based their cultures on stable settlements and rice cultivation.
 They were also monumental builders in a way that the Srivijaya were not.

-The dynamic of the relationship between Mataram and Srivijaya is still debated, however, they appears to be some periods where Mataram was also the dominant of the two.
+The dynamic of the relationship between Mataram and Srivijaya is still debated, however, there appears to be some periods where Mataram was also the dominant of the two.